Cervical Spondylotic Myelopathy

 Diagnosis of Cervical Spondylotic Myelopathy:

-After a thorough history and physical examination, an initial X rays may help us know about the degenerative changes in the cervical spine as well as look for evidence of fracture, subluxation or dislocations.
+After a thorough history and physical examination, an initial X rays may help us know about the degenerative changes in the cervical spine as well as look for evidence of fracture, subluxation, or dislocations.
 Patients will usually require advanced imaging to confirm the diagnosis as well as to know the pathology and exact level or levels involved.
-Magnetic Resonance Imaging (MRI) helps to look at the soft tissue, disc, ligaments etc. and is the investigation of choice in these patients.
+Magnetic Resonance Imaging (MRI) helps to look at the soft tissue, disc, ligaments, etc. and is the investigation of choice in these patients.
 Computed Tomography (CT Scan) is helpful in understanding the bony anatomy of the spine and may also be needed.
-In patients who are not able to undergo MRI (presence of pacemaker, aneurysmal clips etc.) may need to undergo myelography.
+In patients who are not able to undergo MRI (presence of a pacemaker, aneurysmal clips, etc.) may need to undergo myelography.
 Electromyography and urinary bladder studies may be helpful in milder or subtle patients to understand the severity of disease and to help decide the best course of treatment for the patient.

 Treatment Options of Cervical Spondylotic Myelopathy:

-The patients with mild and early presentations can be treated conservatively and followed closely for development of any worsening of the symptoms.
+The patients with mild and early presentations can be treated conservatively and followed closely for the development of any worsening of the symptoms.
 These patients can be followed by a spine surgeon or a neurologist.
 Some medications can be helpful in the symptoms.
-At the same time, physical therapy can also help in strengthening of muscles, balance as well as keeping the neck movement at optimum level.
+At the same time, physical therapy can also help in strengthening muscles, balance as well as keeping the neck movement at an optimum level.
 The course of CSM is that of gradual deterioration in most patients but there are patients who can stay stable for a long time.
 These patients may have sudden rapid deterioration in presence of subtle trauma or even without that.
 The patients with severe CSM present with weakness, involvement of hand dexterity, involvement of gait, bowel, bladder, spasticity or increased tone of muscles, and usually need surgical treatment in the form of decompression of the cervical spine.
 The decompression of the cervical spine can be performed from the front or the back depending on the location of the stenosis and the configuration of the neck.
 The patients would usually require to undergo fusion surgery along with decompression to take care of the instability of the spine following the decompression surgery.

 Anterior Cervical Discectomy / Corpectomy and Fusion